prohippo/pyelly/README.txt

                       add dump of SQLite search keys to vocabularyTable extend "marking" rules
                       update documentation
+ 1.4.24  - 18feb2018  change definitionLine to make it work for VocabularyTable
+                      define Unicode hyphen in PyElly input text improve macroTable unit test and add commentary fix "disambig" rules and keys for new VocabularyTable fix "test" rules
+                      extend "marking" rules
+                      update and expand documentation

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure